Estimated reading time: 8 minutes

 Did you know that many people will change careers 3 to 7 times throughout their adult life?

 Given how many people change careers many times throughout their lives, it’s essential to know what careers are the best to change.
-People should know the top jobs for shifting fields, the best career change advice out there.
+People should know the top jobs for shifting fields, and the best career change advice out there.

 If people knew the best career advice and what to do, they would have a better idea of what career to choose.
 They might switch fewer careers as an adult.